Northern Borders

 Northern Borders is a 2013 American drama film written and directed by Jay Craven, and based on Howard Frank Mosher's novel of the same name.
 It stars Bruce Dern, Geneviève Bujold and Seamus Davey-Fitzpatrick.

 Plot

 In 1956, Austen Kittredge is sent to live with his conservative grandparents in Vermont.
-Austen Sr. and Abiah have lived together for fifty years, but they would not speak to each other directly and actually despise each other.
-Austen, called "Tut" by his Egypt-obsessed grandmother (the daughters are Nefertiti and Cleopatra), must do farm chores, even though he dislikes the idea.
+Austen Sr. and his wife Abiah have lived together for fifty years, but they do not speak to each other directly and actually despise each other.
+Austen, called "Tut" by his Egypt-obsessed grandmother (the daughters are Nefertiti and Cleopatra) must do farm chores, even though he dislikes the idea.
 Austen goes to school and meets Theresa, whose family is poor.
-In addition to dealing a conflict between his grandparents, Austen deals with their efforts to overcome reluctance to join the modern world.
+In addition to living amidst the conflict between his grandparents, Austen must deal with their reluctance to join the modern world, hoping they will overcome this.

 Cast

-Bruce Dern as Austen Kittredge Sr.